Chris Christie Released From New Jersey Hospital After Bout With COVID-19

-Former New Jersey Governor Chris Christie has been released from the Morristown Medical Center after a weeklong hospital stay in the wake of his COVID-19 diagnosis.
+Former New Jersey Gov. Chris Christie has been released from the Morristown Medical Center after a weeklong hospital stay in the wake of his COVID-19 diagnosis.
 The Republican lobbyist and confidant of President Donald Trump announced his discharge via Twitter on Saturday morning.

 “I am happy to let you know that this morning I was released from Morristown Medical Center,” he wrote in a tweet.
 “I want to thank the extraordinary doctors & nurses who cared for me for the last week.
 Thanks to my family & friends for their prayers.”